serverless/blog/posts/2020-04-16-announcing-http-api-monitoring.md

   - news
 ---

-# Monitoring HTTP APIs
+# Troubleshooting HTTP APIs

 After we [announced support](https://serverless.com/blog/aws-http-api-support/) for HTTP APIs in the Serverless Framework we saw a lot of enthusiasm around the benefits of the new HTTP APIs.
 People were excited about the possibility for significant cost reduction and performance improvement.
-But, there was still the question of effectively monitoring your Lambda infrastructure in combination with the new HTTP API.
+But, there was still the question of effectively troubleshooting your Lambda infrastructure in combination with the new HTTP API.

 Because of this, we're excited to announce newly released monitoring and debugging support for HTTP APIs.
 Now you can get automatically instrumented monitoring and debugging tools on top of your HTTP APIs right out of the box.
 Let's see how with a simple service.

-# Setting up Monitoring
+# Setting up Troubleshooting

 First, make sure you've already done a few things: